-Volunteer interior designers turn girls' shelter from drab to dreamy for teens escaping sex trafficking Volunteer interior designers turn Brittany's Place from drab to dreamy to encourage girls to stay awhile.
+Volunteer interior designers turn girls' shelter from drab to welcoming for teens escaping sex trafficking.
+Volunteer interior designers turn Brittany's Place from drab to dreamy to encourage girls to stay awhile.

 By Katy Read Star Tribune

 COVID may increase youth homelessness across Twin Cities metro

 Pressures brought on by COVID may be behind uptick across Twin Cities, suburbs.